 5. "You just went to the bathroom" Yes, I'm aware.
 Now I have to go again.
 Thanks for keeping track.

 6. "You can't just sit there all day."
 Usually followed up by "You are just depressed" And then "You need to get out more" Here's the thing, yes, I am depressed.
 But my sitting here for ten minutes or four hours or all day isn't going to change that.
 And yes, I can just sit here because I am tired.
 I was up five times pooping in the middle of the night.
+I've had insomnia for six days straight.
 My body hurts and I'm tired.
 I'm exhausted actually.
 I need a time out from life.
 Just because I'm depressed doesn't mean I'm suicidal.
 And no, I don't want to go out because I can't go more than 20 minutes without running to the bathroom.
 That's not fun for me and going out will only make me feel worse about everything.
+By the way, sitting here just breathing is exhausting.

 7. "I don't know how you deal with going to the bathroom all the time.
 I would just die.
 I had diarrhea once and I had to take a week off work."
 Yes, clearly if you had Crohn's you would die.
 You are obviously not as strong as I am.
 And by the way, I deal with this because I don't have a choice about it.
-I don't get to take off work because of it and I can't just check out of life.
+I can't just check out of life.
 I am a rock star and you are not.

 8. "I hate public bathrooms" Well, would you rather shit your pants?
 They aren't my favorite either but again, I don't get an option.
 Oh the shady places I have gone....

 9. "I have a bad stomach too." or "It's going around."
 Crohn's disease and Ulcerative Colitis are not a "bad stomach'.
 They are Inflammatory Bowel Diseases.
 Diseases.
 Chronic, lifelong ailments that have periods of activity and remission.
-They are treated with major drugs like immunosuppressants and steroids.
+They are treated with major drugs like biologics, immunosuppressants and steroids.
 These diseases in no way shape or form mimic things like "spastic colon" or IBS.
 They are not caused by diet or by a certain personality types.
 Diet and stress may aggravate the symptoms but do NOT cause the diseases - or cure them for that matter.
 There currently is NO CURE for Crohn's disease and Ulcerative Colitis.
 Unless you have one of these diseases you know nothing about what we go through.
 Your bad stomach is child's play.
+However, if your "bad stomach" bothers you that much how can you not be more understanding of what I'm going through?

 10. "You are just too stressed, you shouldn't worry so much."
 Don't think about elephants...
 How about this: You start paying my bills, raising my kid, being married to my husband and living my life with all my health problems and then you can talk to me about not being stressed out.
 How's that?